 Recovering Word Documents

 Microsoft Word has become one the greatly used programs within Office.
-So, in a case where you are a professional that requires their work back or maybe in one way you are a student who is desperately trying to recover his/her 20-page paper, recovering those files has become a lot easier with the use of the last several versions from Microsoft Office 2016.
+So, in a case where you are a professional that requires their work back or maybe in one way you are a student who is desperately trying to recover his/her 20-page paper, recovering those files has become a lot easier with the use of the last several versions from Microsoft Office 2016 to latest versions.

 From your Microsoft Office Suite, open Microsoft Word, select File, then Open and the select Recover Unsaved Documents.